-Small user improvements like this can really help convert passive viewers to customers and even evangelists in 2021.
+Small user improvements like this can really help convert passive viewers to customers and even evangelists next year.

 Heavy Bold Fonts

-There are literally thousands of unique fonts, which makes it a little difficult to pick a single popular font for 2021.
+There are literally thousands of unique fonts, which makes it a little difficult to pick a single popular font next year.
 So for the final graphic design trend, let’s take a look at the popular type of fonts for this year: heavy fonts.

 Things are going to get a lot bolder this year with these heavy fonts being used extensively across design projects.
 You probably have seen a few examples of heavy fonts in previous sections as well.